 The most well-known cryptocurrency, Bitcoin, is also used outside of the dark web.
 However, recent incidents show that the currency might not be as anonymous as some people might have hoped.
 Other types of cryptocurrency are also very popular.
 Some new cryptocurrencies are constantly trying to improve on safeguarding the anonymity of the people using them.

-Navigating the dark web isn’t illegal in most countries.
+In conclusion: navigating the dark web isn’t illegal in most countries.
 However, it could make you look suspicious in the eyes of your local law enforcement.
 Most of the stuff sold on the dark web is illegal, so, obviously, purchasing those illegal items is prohibited.
 Since these goods are usually only found on the dark web, anyone surfing this part of the internet could be buying them.
 This is why governments might try to keep tabs on you if you visit the dark web.

 Even though the use of the dark web is legal in most countries, the illegal activities that regularly occur on there make the dark web a sketchy place.
 Therefore, it might not be the best part of the internet to visit regularly if you’re a good and law-abiding citizen.

 We want to stress that we advise you NOT to use the dark web without first having taken the proper safety measures.
-The curiosity is understandable, but it isn’t worth exposing yourself to the dangers this unregulated part of the web.
+The curiosity is understandable, but it isn’t worth exposing yourself to the dangers of this unregulated part of the web.
 In the end, mostly criminals inhabit the dark web.
 If you do end up going there, always take precautions.
 A good VPN service and solid anti-malware and antivirus software are essential, but still leave you exposed.
-The 13 step plan is one of the safest ways to get onto the dark web.
+The 15 step plan is one of the safest ways to get onto the dark web.
 Ultimately, you access the dark web at your own peril.
 Stay curious, but stay safe too!